 Possible options include:

 - taking oatmeal baths

 - using an oil-rich moisturizer to keep the skin moist and possibly prevent peeling

 Skin care is essential because blistering increases the risk that bacteria will enter the skin.
 Keeping the skin clean and moisturized can help reduce the risk of infection.

 It is not possible to prevent a condition that results from a genetic change, but some lifestyle choices may reduce the risk of pustular psoriasis occurring.

-A person should talk to their doctor about a treatment plan, follow the doctor’s instructions, and inform the doctor if changes occur, if symptoms worsen, or if a medication appears to trigger adverse effects.
+A doctor will work with the person to make a treatment plan.
+It is essential to follow the doctor’s instructions and seek further advice if symptoms change or worsen or if a medication appears to trigger adverse effects.